 Can’t any criminal lawyer get these charges reduced or my case dismissed?

 Finding the right criminal defense attorney is integral and essential to getting the desired outcome in your case.
 Many defense attorneys have little or no experience in criminal law, even many who have opened their own law practices.
 When you’re facing the possibility of having your freedom ripped from your life, you can’t afford to hire anything but the best.

-As a Former Los Angeles County Deputy District Attorney, Robert Ernenwein knows the criminal process inside out, giving him a distinct edge when he represents you in court.
-Mr. Ernenwein is well respected and well known by Los Angeles prosecutors and Judges.
-In 2009, Los Angeles Magazine selected him as a Super Lawyer, a distinguished honor and a mark of excellence.
-Robert Ernenwein is Certified by the California State Bar as a Certified Specialist in Criminal Law and has been a legal commentator for FOX News.
+In 2009, Los Angeles Magazine selected Robert Ernenwein for inclusion in Super Lawyers, a distinguished honor and a mark of excellence.
+Robert Ernenwein is Certified by the California State Bar as a Specialist in Criminal Law and has been a legal commentator for FOX News.

 Since 1987, he has represented clients in over ten thousand (10,000!) criminal cases in Los Angeles Courts (including LAX, Inglewood, Torrance, Long Beach and Compton).
 He has over 30 years of experience and 100% of his practice is devoted to criminal law.